luuquangtrung/luuquangtrung.github.io/_pages/publications-by-category.md

 ---

 ### Preprints
-1. Tuan-Vu Truong, **Quang-Trung Luu**, and Van-Dinh Nguyen, "Efficient Resource Allocation Framework for Network Slicing-enabled Open RAN," *submitted to IEEE International Conference on Communications and Electronics (ICCE)*, 2024

-1. Minh-Thanh Nguyen, **Quang-Trung Luu**, Tai-Hung Nguyen, Do-Minh Tran, Tuan-Anh Do, Kim-Hoan Do, and Van-Hieu Nguyen, "Accelerating Network Slice Embedding with Reinforcement Learning," *submitted to IEEE International Conference on Communications and Electronics (ICCE)*, 2024
+1. Duc-Manh Nguyen, Duc-Hai Do, Thanh-Hai Tran, and **Quang-Trung Luu**, "Real-Time Pig Counting Embedded System via Video Object Detection and Tracking," *submitted to the International Conference on Multimedia Analysis and Pattern Recognition (MAPR)*, 2024

 ### Patents